 About Capua Gladiator Museum

 The Gladiator Museum of Santa Maria Capua Vetere is a small museum which explores the history of the adjacent Campania Amphitheatre.
-It includes exhibitions of dioramas which demonstrate how the amphitheatre would have looked at the peak of its power and popularity.
-It also holds exhibits with original artefacts found at the site itself such as gladiatorial weapons.
+The museum includes exhibitions of dioramas which demonstrate how the amphitheatre would have looked at the peak of its power and popularity, and boasts original artefacts found at the site itself such as gladiatorial weapons.

 History of Capua Gladiator Museum